 Rising 425 feet above the ground (1825 feet above sea level), Enchanted Rock is one of the largest natural rock formations in the nation.
-Having been designated a National Natural Landmark since 1970, Enchanted Rock also has a fascinating history with the native peoples of Texas and early Texas settlers.
+Designated as a National Natural Landmark in 1970, Enchanted Rock also has a fascinating history with the native peoples of Texas and early Texas settlers.

-Schlitterbahn New Braunfels features over three miles of tubing, 3 water coasters, the world's first artificial wave machine, 7 children play areas, and 17 waterslides.
+Schlitterbahn New Braunfels features over three miles of tubing, three water coasters, the world's first artificial wave machine, seven children play areas, and 17 waterslides.
 Its most unique feature is the use of inner tubes for a variety of water rides and recreation, ranging from the lazily flowing Kristal River to the wild rapids of the Whitewater Tube Chute.
 Without a doubt, Schlitterbahn New Braunfels offers something for everyone and is especially welcoming on those hot Texas summer days.

-The largest city in the Texas Hill Country region, Austin is also the capital of Texas.
-The state capitol building is one of the state's most popular attractions and is a must-see for anyone visiting the Texas Hill Country.
+The largest city in the Texas Hill Country region, Austin, is also the capital of Texas.
+Here, you'll find the state capitol building, which is one of the state's most popular attractions and a must-see for anyone visiting the Texas Hill Country.

 Also located in Austin, the Bob Bullock Texas State History Museum is one of the most impressive museums in the country.
 With an extensive array of exhibits, the Texas State History Museum encapsulates the history of Texas from prehistoric times to the present.
 The Museum also houses an IMAX theatre as well as a café and store and frequently hosts traveling exhibits and special features.